Green Card for an Iraqi Who Assisted the U.S. Government

 Refer to Section 1244 of Public Law 110-181, the National Defense Authorization Act for Fiscal Year 2008, as amended by Public Law 110-242 for the complete law.

-For more information on this program see the “USCIS Announces New Special Immigrant Visa for Certain Iraqi Nationals Who Worked for the U.S. Government” and “USCIS Policy Memo on Special Immigrant Visas under section 1244 for Iraqis who assisted the United States Government” links to the right.
+For more information on this program see the “USCIS Announces New Special Immigrant Visa for Certain Iraqi Nationals Who Worked for the U.S. Government” and “USCIS Policy Memo on Special Immigrant Visas under section 1244 for Iraqis who assisted the United States Government” webpages.

 If You Live Outside the United States

 If your Form I-360 is approved, USCIS will forward the approved petition to the Department of State for consular processing of the special immigrant visa.
-For more information on getting a special immigrant visa overseas, see the “Consular Processing” link to the left under “Green Card Processes & Procedures.”
+For more information on getting a special immigrant visa overseas, see the “Consular Processing” webpage.

 If You Live Inside the United States

 If your Form I-360 has been approved, and you did not enter the United States. on a special immigrant visa, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a green card through adjustment of status.

 You may be eligible for adjustment of status if:

 Note: If you entered the United States as a refugee, you cannot adjust status as an Iraqi who assisted the U.S. government; you need to apply as a refugee.
 For more information on obtaining a green card through refugee status, see the “Green Card for a Refugee” webpage.